nvianin/M-moire-Website/text.md

 This form of monetization has proven its efficiency in the world of video games, with some so-called _free-to-play_ games being rebranded by the community as _pay-to-win_.
 This can be seen as part of a larger shift in the software industry, where the paradigm now is _software-as-a-service_.

 Now, take Constant’s ideal of a New Babylon for Homo Ludens.
 It could easily be replicated except for the post-scarcity part: humans could let the real world totally fall behind - only engaging with it as one would a coal mine, as brilliantly put by comedian Bo Burnham, and concentrate on their “much more real” digital existences since those are less limited by the oppressions of capitalism and other real world tragedies.
+Also, since now people are living and consuming (in) a digital world filled with virtual things to use explore and do, they don’t need as much material goods that they would have wanted otherwise, making it possible to take material value out of the individual’s life to replace it with digital value, which is much easier to control and produce.

     Homo Ludens & Homo Faber